Nancy Dorian: Small-Language Fates and Prospects: Lessons of persistence and Change from Endangered Languages (2014)

 Within this book, Dorian's primary focus of study is the fishing towns of Brora, Golspie, and Embo, located in eastern Sutherland, and the transformation of Gaelic dialect in these towns.
-Dorian notes that on her arrival, many people were bilingual in Gaelic and English - this led to further documentation in linguistic changes such as speech patterns and overall reductions in skill and proficiency.
+Dorian notes that on her arrival, many people were bilingual in Gaelic and English—this led to further documentation in linguistic changes such as speech patterns and overall reductions in skill and proficiency.
 Dorian analyzes language ideology and the importance of its contribution in language shift.
 She argues that it is important to analyze the speakers' range and ability to utilize the Gaelic language.
 Dorian concludes this book with notes on field work and the methodologies of working within the community when positioned as an outsider, and utilizes her decades of work to provide an in-depth view of Gaelic language transformation.

 According to a review by linguist Lenore A. Grenoble, the most striking thing about the book is that it has relevance in its field today considering the book spans decades of work.
 Also, anthropologist Emily McEwan-Fujita's review comments on its value as a resource for students and scholars.
 Grenoble also highlights the usefulness of publishing a book of these collections that allows for easier access where tracking down older articles may be difficult.

 Legacy

 Carl Blyth wrote in 1994 that Dorian "deserves foremost credit for consistently drawing the attention of linguists and anthropologists to the importance of endangered languages".
 In 2005, Dorian was the subject of a documentary that aired on BBC Alba: "Mar a Chunnaic Mise: Nancy Dorian agus a' Ghàidhlig" ("As I saw it: Nancy Dorian and Gaelic").
 The documentary focused on her work on East Sutherland Gaelic.

 In 2012 Dorian was awarded the Kenneth L. Hale Award by the Linguistic Society of America, an award which recognizes scholars for work on endangered or extinct languages.
 Dorian's award credited her for "research on Scots Gaelic that spans a period of almost fifty years—perhaps the most sustained record of research on any endangered language; and for her effective advocacy for the cause of endangered language preservation and revitalization.
-Hers was one of the earliest and is still one of the most prominent voices raised in support of endangered languages."
+Hers was one of the earliest and one of the most prominent voices raised in support of endangered languages."
 Dorian received an honorary degree from Glasgow University in 2015.